Divination

 Building a Relationship With Your Deck

-Tarot readers often speak of "getting to know" a deck as though it were a relationship — because in practice, that is what it is.
+Tarot readers often speak of "getting to know" a deck as though it were a relationship, because in practice, that is what it is.
 Different decks carry different energies, speak in different registers.
-The Rider-Waite deck is the standard starting point for good reason: most resources and traditions reference its imagery.
+The Rider-Waite-Smith deck (1909) is the standard starting point for good reason: it was the first deck to illustrate all 78 cards with fully pictorial narrative scenes: including the Minor Arcana, which in previous decks were simple geometric symbol arrangements.
+This was the innovation of artist Pamela Colman Smith, who created all 78 illustrations in six months, working alongside occultist Arthur Edward Waite.
+Her imagery made intuitive reading possible in a way it hadn't been before, and over 100 million copies of the deck now circulate worldwide.
+Most written resources, lessons, and traditions reference her imagery.
 But the deck you are drawn to is the right one.

 Some suggestions for the early relationship: